 Liposuction is an effective body contouring procedure that removes excess fatty tissue from specific areas of the body.
 The ultrasound-assisted energy used in the Vaser Liposuction treatment helps to stimulate collagen production enabling the liposuction expert to create smooth contours without skin dimpling.
 And with the addition of J-Plasma technology, some immediate skin tightening of the treated area can be achieved.

 Liposuction is a popular cosmetic surgery method for removing stubborn fat deposits that aren’t responsive to diet and exercise in areas such as the abdomen, love handles, thighs, buttocks and arms.
 This is because it is far less invasive than some plastic surgery procedures, including Abdominoplasty, and can treat multiple areas during the same treatment.

 Liposuction also only requires small incisions and patients can avoid general anesthesia and lengthy recovery times.

 The procedure is suitable for those who have good skin tone and abdominal muscles.
 This is because Liposuction doesn’t remove excess or loose skin or rectify issues due to weak abdominal muscles.
-This limitation may be what leads a cosmetic or plastic surgeon to recommend a Tummy Tuck.
+This limitation may be what leads a cosmetic or liposuction specialist to recommend a Tummy Tuck.

 Click here to find out more about the Liposuction Procedure options.

 A Tummy Tuck, also known as abdominoplasty, is a procedure designed to remove excess fat and loose skin of the abdominal area.
 At the same time, the cosmetic procedure allows for the tightening of the abdominal muscles to help create a stronger, flatter stomach.